peteroupc/CBOR-Java/api/com.upokecenter.cbor.CBORObject.md

 ### FromObject
     @Deprecated public static CBORObject FromObject​(ExtendedDecimal otherValue) Deprecated.
-<div class='deprecationComment'>Use the EDecimal version of this method instead.</div>
+Use the EDecimal version of this method instead.

 **Parameters:**